Continuing my travels, I decided to spend three months in a location I'd not visited for 35 years.

 I was already moved in.
 Classes had already started.
 How was I was going to ride this out?

-Thank goodness I could escape to nearby Silverdale.
+I escaped to nearby Silverdale.

 For food.
 For shopping

 It was quite nice.
 Even REI was there.

 It’s where I had my very first taste of black sticky rice pudding.
 Nothing has matched it since.

 And the owner (chef) is so talented , the server so thoughtful, their kindness alone is worth the trip.